-You can start a Bullet Journal with a notebook and a pen.
+You can start a journal with just a few essential Bullet Journal supplies: a notebook and a pen.
 That’s it, really!
 But if we‘re being honest here for a minute, you’d probably want to have a little something extra to add a little spark to your journal, right?
 I’m here to help you out.

 First Page Fear – How To Actually Start Writing In Your Bullet Journal

-Ok, so let’s say, you know what you want from this project, you have all the supplies ready, your pretty notebook is prepared….
+Ok, so let’s say you know what you want from this project, you have all the supplies ready, and your pretty notebook is prepared….